zamm-dev/zamm/zamm/resources/tutorial.md

 On branch master
 nothing to commit, working tree clean
 ```
-That's all!
-You now know how to finish tasks of this kind.
+That's all! **Don't take any more steps** because the task is now done!